MetaMetricsInc/django-static-version/README.md

 # Static version

 This is a simple django utility that adds a version number to static files with a custom templatetag and context_processor.
+The version number is pulled from the django settings, which can in turn be pulled from a version file if desired.

+### Background
-The version number is pulled from the django settings.
-The  motivating use case was cache busting in CloudFront, we will simple bump up the version number on redeploy to invalidate static files.
+The  motivating use case was cache busting in CloudFront.
+Files are cached in cloudfront by query string as well as url, so we will simple bump up the version number on redeploy to invalidate static files in the edge locations.

 ## How to use